Dalton Schultz

-Dalton Chase Schultz (born July 11, 1996) is an American football tight end who is a free agent.
-He played college football at Stanford.
+Dalton Chase Schultz (born July 11, 1996) is an American professional football tight end for the Houston Texans of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Dallas Cowboys in the fourth round of the 2018 NFL draft.

-Early years
+Early life

 Schultz attended Bingham High School in South Jordan, Utah.
 Along with football, he played basketball for the Miners athletic teams.
-As a senior, he caught 31 passes for 512 yards and nine touchdowns.
+As a senior, Schultz caught 31 passes for 512 yards and nine touchdowns.

-For his high school career, he had 76 receptions for 1,120 yards and 12 touchdowns.
+For his high school career, Schultz had 76 receptions for 1,120 yards and 12 touchdowns.
 He committed to play college football for the Stanford Cardinal in January 2014.

 College career

 Schultz accepted a football scholarship from Stanford University.
 He did not see any action as a true freshman in 2014 and was redshirted.

-In 2015 as a redshirt freshman, he played in all 14 games as a backup to Austin Hooper, catching 10 passes for 121 yards and one touchdown.
+As a redshirt freshman in 2015, Schultz played in all 14 games as a backup to Austin Hooper, catching 10 passes for 121 yards and one touchdown.

-As a sophomore in 2016, he was named the starter after Hooper declared for the NFL Draft.
-He played in all 13 games, having 23 receptions for 222 yards (fourth on the team) and one touchdown.
-He helped block for running backs Christian McCaffrey and Bryce Love, while receiving honorable-mention All-Pac-12 honors.
+As a sophomore in 2016, Schultz was named the starter after Hooper declared for the NFL draft.
+He played in all 13 games, having 23 receptions for 222 yards (fourth on the team) and a touchdown.
+Schultz helped block for running backs Christian McCaffrey and Bryce Love, while receiving honorable-mention All-Pac-12 honors.

 Prior to the 2017 season, Schultz was named to the John Mackey Award watch list.
-In 13 games he was used mostly as a blocker, catching 22 passes for 212 yards (fifth on the team) and three touchdowns, while helping running back Love rush for 2,118 yards.
-He was named to the All-Pac-12 First-team, declaring for the 2018 NFL Draft after the season.
+In 13 games, he was used mostly as a blocker, catching 22 passes for 212 yards (fifth on the team) and three touchdowns, while helping running back Love rush for 2,118 yards.
+Schultz was named to the All-Pac-12 First-team, declaring for the 2018 NFL draft after the season.